KurichetiPrerana-05/DEVTRAILS/README.md

 | Standard | ₹20/week | ₹1000 | Up to 6 hours | Rain, Heat, AQI, Curfew |
 | Premium | ₹30/week | ₹1500 | Up to 8 hours | All triggers including Platform Downtime |

-### How the Weekly Model Works
+## How the Weekly Model Works

-- Worker purchases a plan every Monday (or on first login of the week)
-- Coverage is active for 7 consecutive days from purchase
-- Premiums are debited from a linked UPI or wallet
-- All payouts are calculated based on **lost income during disruption hours**, not a flat amount
-- If a worker earns ₹100/hour and a 5-hour rain disruption occurs, and they hold a ₹20 plan (max ₹1000), they receive ₹500 (5 hrs × ₹100)
+---

-### Premium Calculation Logic (AI-Driven)
+## Premium Calculation Logic (AI-Driven)

-The AI dynamically adjusts the base premium using a risk multiplier:
+The AI modifies the base premium by factoring in a risk multiplier:

 ```
 Adjusted Premium = Base Premium × Risk Multiplier